openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 - NTO took an approach to duplicate many of the setting from included profiles - should we do the same?
   > Comment: Probably no need to do that. `cpu-partitioning` profile is not changed very often,
   > so the risk of breakage is low, but if they change something, we should get that automatically, right?
-- Should we also provide NTO's systemd units for offlining CPUs, setting hugepages per NUMA node, clearing IRQ balance, setting RPS masks?
+- Should we also provide NTO's systemd units for ~~offlining CPUs,~~ setting hugepages per NUMA node, ~~clearing IRQ balance~~, setting RPS masks?
+  > We're including offlining CPUs.
+And `cpu-partitioning` is giving user-provided list of isolated CPUs to `[irqbalance] banned_cpus`.

 ## Test Plan